stefanspringer1/SwiftXML/README.md

 # SwiftXML

+---
+**NOTE**

+This library will soon be moved to a new location (and with a new version number).
+An update will be posted here.

+---

 A library written in Swift to process XML.

 This library is published under the Apache License v2.0 with Runtime Library Exception.